Fast,

 What is Specific Gravity of Coarse Aggregates

 Specific gravity is a fundamental property of coarse aggregates that is critical in determining their quality and suitability for various construction applications.
 It is defined as the ratio of the weight of a given volume of material to the weight of an equal volume of water at a specified temperature.
 This property is important because it helps to understand the density and apparent relative density of the aggregate particles which directly affects the mix design and the overall strength and durability of the concrete.
+The concept of bulk SSD specific gravity is crucial in testing as it involves measuring the mass of aggregates under various conditions, including SSD (saturated surface-dry), to understand weight-to-volume relationships and assess aggregate durability.

 Test Procedure to Determine Specific Gravity of Coarse Aggregates